jonnor/finito/doc/braindump.md

 * [Pretty state machines in Rust](https://hoverbear.org/2016/10/12/rust-state-machine-pattern/).
 Uses algebraic types to define states and transitions, allowing the compiler to verify that attempted transitions are valid.
+* [A Guide to Managing Finite State Machine Using Django FSM](https://hashedin.com/2017/05/30/manage-finite-state-machine-using-django/?utm_source=HN&utm_campaign=Blog_SM).
+The state of the FSM is stored in relational databasa via ORM.
+Many data instances can exist.
+Transitions declared as Python decorators on methods.
+Additional modules for admin pages and FSM transaction logs.

 Papers